McCloudS/subgen/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=SU4QQP6LH5PF6)

+Updates:

+31 Jan 2023 : Rewrote the script substantially to remove Tautulli and fix some variable handling.
+For some reason my implementation requires the container to be in host mode.
+My Plex was giving "401 Unauthorized" when attempt to query from docker subnets during API calls.

 Howdy all,

 This is a project I've had running for a bit, then cleaned up for 'release' while the kids were sleeping.
 It's more of a POC, piece of crap, or a proof of concept.
 This was also my first ever Python usage.